ash-project/ash/documentation/tutorials/get-started.md

 ### Customizing our Actions

 One thing you may have noticed earlier is that we created a ticket without providing any input, and as a result our ticket had a `subject` of `nil`.
 Additionally, we don't have any other data on the ticket.
-Lets add a `status` attribute, ensure that `subject` can't be `nil`, and provide a better interface by making a custom action for opening a ticket, called `:open`.
+Lets add a `status` attribute, ensure that `subject` can't be `nil`, and provide a better interface by giving the `:create` action a better name, and accepting `:subject` as part of the action.

 We'll start with the attribute changes: